The triathlete from Muntanyola, Erik Merino (Club Triatló Granollers) will compete this weekend in the second triathlon of the season, the Ventouxman.

 The decisive climb to Mont Ventoux

-The triathlon consists of 2.000m of swimming in the Girard lake, of 90 kilometers of cycling with two very different parts.
+The triathlon consists of 2.000m of swimming in Girard Lake, of 90 kilometers of cycling with two very different parts.

-The first 45 kilometers are practically flat (only 150m of unevenness) but from this point and up to kilometer 90 the triathletes will have to climb Mont Ventoux (special category pass in the Tour de France) and accumulate a total positive difference of more 2.300m.
+The first 45 kilometers are practically flat (only 150m of unevenness) but from this point and up to kilometer 90 the triathletes will have to climb Mont Ventoux (a special category pass in the Tour de France) and accumulate a total positive difference of more of 2.300m.

-Once at the top of Ventoux, they will descend 5 kilometers on the other side of the mountain to the Mont Serein ski resort, where the second transition will be.
+Once on top of Ventoux, they will go down 5 kilometers on the other side of the mountain to the Mont Serein ski resort, where the second transition will be.

-Finally, a 20-kilometer running race divided into 4 laps of 5 kilometers with 100m of positive elevation gain per lap.
+Finally, a 20-kilometer race on foot divided into 4 laps of 5 kilometers with 100m of positive elevation gain per lap.